LittoSim/LittoSim_model/How to Install and Launch LittoSIM-Dev - Player side - DIY.md

 Well done ! you just finished installing the LittoSIM environment

-# LAUNCH a littosim simulation
+# Launch a littosim simulation
 ## STEP 1 - Start ActiveMQ
-For a Windows version -> In your ActiveMQ folder, go to \bin\win64, and then launch wrapper.exe For a MAC version -> DIY
+For a Windows version -> In your ActiveMQ folder, go to \bin\win64, and then launch wrapper.exe For a MAC version -> launch a terminal, go to the folder of ActiveMQ, then go to the folder bin/macosx/ then type ./activemq start

-STEP 2 - option -> play Locally
+## STEP 2 - option -> play Locally
 In Gama, choose under your User Models/LittoSIM folder the folder "Models", then double click on "LittoSIM-GEN Player.gaml" Click on the green button ">LittoSIM-GEN_Player"
 On the top menu, above the map, "Click on the green Play Button" Play!!

-## STEP 2 - option -> connect to a remote Manager and play remotly (we assume that someone has a launch a littosim/manager remotly and as provide you with IP address)
+## STEP 2 - option -> connect to a remote Manager and play remotly
+(we assume that someone has a launched littosim/manager remotly and has provided you with IP address)
+### Specify the IP address
-In Gama, choose under your User Models/LittoSIM folder the folder "Includes/config", then double click on "littosim.conf" In line "SERVER_ADDRESS;localhost;", replace "localhost",  by "192.168.1.100" Save this modification by "right click/ save ", or cltl+S In Gama, choose under your User Models/LittoSIM folder the folder "Models", then double click on "LittoSIM-GEN Player.gaml" Click on the green button ">LittoSIM-GEN_Player"
+In Gama, choose under your User Models/LittoSIM folder the folder "Includes/config", then double click on "littosim.conf" In line "SERVER_ADDRESS;localhost;", replace "localhost",  by "192.168.1.100" (or other IP address provided by the LittoSIM-Manager)
+Save this modification by "right click/ save ", or ctrl+S
+### Launch LittoSIM player
+In Gama, choose under your User Models/LittoSIM folder the folder "Models", then double click on "LittoSIM-GEN Player.gaml" Click on the green button ">LittoSIM-GEN_Player"
 On the top menu, above the map, "Click on the green Play Button"